dickhardt/email-verification-protocol/README.md

 1) sending the user a link they click on or a verification code.
 This requires the user to switch from the application they are using to their email address and having to wait for the email arrive, and then perform the verification action.
 This friction often causes drop off in users completing the task.
 2) the user logs in with a social login provider such as Apple or Google that provide a verified email address.
 This requires the application to have set up a relationship with each social provider, and the user to be using one of those services and wanting to share the additional profile information that is also provided in the OpenID Connect flow.

-Verified Email Autocomplete enables an application to obtain a verified email address from any Issuer the user wishes to use without any prior registration by the application, and to only share the verified email address improving the privacy aspects of the interaction.
+The Email Verification Protocol enables an application to obtain a verified email address from any Issuer the user wishes to use without any prior registration by the application, and to only share the verified email address improving the privacy aspects of the interaction.

 The protocol aligns with the issuer->holder->verifier pattern where the holder is the browser and the verifier is the website requesting a verified email address.
 The issuer can be any service with a DNS record that the email domain delegates as being authoritative for the email domain.